-Provides information about middle and high school counseling, including funding, general guidelines and technical support, and a district program checklist for the use of tenth grade counseling funds.
+Provides information about middle and high school counseling, including general guidelines and technical support, and a district program checklist to establish effective school counseling practices.

 Provides information about California State Board of Education policy, the California Education Code and other policies and regulations pertinent to counseling and student support services.